MorpheusXAUT/eveslackkills/README.md

 [![Travis CI](https://travis-ci.org/MorpheusXAUT/eveslackkills.svg?branch=master)](https://travis-ci.org/MorpheusXAUT/eveslackkills) [![GoDoc](https://godoc.org/github.com/MorpheusXAUT/eveslackkills?status.svg)](https://godoc.org/github.com/MorpheusXAUT/eveslackkills)

-eveslackkills fetches kill- and loss-mails for a given corporation and posts them to a specified killboard-channel in Slack.
+eveslackkills fetches kill- and loss-mails for a given corporation and posts them to a specified killboard-channel in Slack. eveslackkills uses the EVE CREST to retrieve information about ships and solar systems, so no manual SDE data updates have to be performed anymore.

 Requirements
 ---------